 The purpose of this book is to expose yet another of Indonesia's hidden treasures; the as yet little known area of Java's north coast, in particular the legacy left to us by the island's first Muslim missionaries, who have come to be known as the Wali Songo, or 'Nine Saints of Islam'.

 According to tradition, there were nine outstanding figures who together were largely responsible for the dissemination of the Islamic faith.
 Known as the Wali Songo, they are recognized today as having been especially influential in the transformation of Javanese religion and culture.
+Kroger Weekly Ad has been published recently and it offers a great deal of groceries.

 The tombs of the Wali Songo, as well as those of many other important historical figures, can be found scattered along Java's north coast between Surabaya and Cirebon.
 Below is a list of the nine walls and the locations of their graves.